Sunday, January 4, 2015

 Tonight, Lewis and I saw Plácido Domingo perform in the Met's "The Enchanted Island": his performance was certainly the best part of the whole opera.

-Seeing a wet stain going down my shorts, Lewis was intrigued by how apparently excited I was to see that had come over.
-With a kiss, I assured him that it was from the oranges that I had been cutting.
+Seeing a wet stain going down my shorts, Lewis was intrigued by how "apparently excited" I was to see that he arrived.
+With a kiss, I assured him that it was from the oranges that I was cutting.

 Before I began a presentation, a jealous colleague approached me, "So, Ken, tell us about your little idea?"
 In front of everyone, I asked, "Why did you call it little?"
 He replied, "Oh, I don't know.
 But come on, don't make such a fuss."
 My reply, "It's no fuss.
 It's just that you said something so odd that it caught my attention (pause)… but since you don't know why you said it… (pause)."
 I insouciantly proceeded with my presentation ideas.
 My boss gave me a smirk.
 Moral of the story: don't belittle/minimize others, as it simply showcases your small brain.